wp-plugins/zotpress/readme.txt

 * Fixed citation display positioning bugs.
 * Applied new caching method to sidebar widget.

+= 3.1.3 =
+* Temporary fix for web servers that don't support long URLs.
+Unfortunately no special caching for these folks.
+New solution in the works.

 == Upgrade Notice ==

 = 1.2 =